Kiong language

 Kiong, or Kayon, is a nearly extinct Upper Cross River language of Nigeria.
-Okoyong speakers of the Kiong language are geographically located in the Odukpani and Akamkpa region of Cross River State.
+Okoyong speakers of the Kiong language are geographically located in the Odukpani, Akamkpa and Biase local government areas of Cross River State.
+This language was documented in 1990s, and it have 25 speakers counted in 1998.
+But in 2010, only 8 elders were able to speak Kiong (all in the 70s), leaving the language critically endangered/nearly extinct.